vladaviedov/air/README.md

 autoconf-archive
 ```

-## Compile
+## Setup
-Get submodule if you have not done so
+Get submodules if you have not done so
 ```
 git submodule init
 git submodule update
 ```

+You need a cross-compiler for ARMv6 with threading and C++ support.
+Run `compiler.sh` to build a properly configured cross-compiler (takes a while).

+## Compile
 Compile with make
 ```
 make